 Our Favourite Post/Recipe: Pasta with Asparagus and Creamy Mushroom Sauce

 The Scoop: Anya is a cookbook author, food blogger and mom who believes that the healthiest foods are also the tastiest.
 Her recipes are beautiful and elegantly styled, so you’ll likely be pinning them for later!

 The Scoop: Tess is a mom to three kids who began to eliminate foods after her screaming babies ceased crying when she stopped eating dairy.
 Her blog aims to help families reduce the overwhelm of dietary changes and offers recipes for gluten-free, dairy-free, vegan and Paleo diets.

 Our Favourite Post/Recipe: Paleo 5-Minute Muffins

-The Scoop: Natalie is an army wife with three children who loves to share delicious, flavourful food.
-There are recipes here for multiple specialty diets – gluten-free, grain-free, vegan, egg-free, Paleo, GAPS, dairy-free, sugar free and more, so you’ll be sure to find something yummy no matter your eating style.
+The Scoop: Natalie is an army wife with three children who love to share delicious, flavourful food.
+There are recipes here for multiple specialty diets – gluten-free, grain-free, vegan, egg-free, Paleo, GAPS, dairy-free, sugar-free and more, so you’ll be sure to find something yummy no matter what your eating style.